-And of course, you want to get as much money from your sale as you can.
-For most people, a house is their single biggest investment, so it’s crucial that the property rewards all the time and effort you put into it.
+Of course, you want to get as much money from your sale as you can.
+For most people, a house is their single most significant investment, so it’s crucial that the property rewards all the time and effort you put into it.

-One way to make sure you have all the information you need to best negotiate with buyers?
+One way to ensure you have all the information you need to best negotiate with buyers?
 A pre-listing home inspection.
-Hiring a qualified home inspector to take a look at everything from the roof to the foundation will arm you with critical information—and help you decide what fixes to invest in before putting your house on the market.
+Hiring a qualified home inspector to look at everything from the roof to the foundation will arm you with critical information—and help you decide what fixes to invest in before putting your house on the market.

 Here’s everything you need to know about getting a pre-listing inspection report and putting it to work for you.